wagtail/wagtail/docs/contributing/issue_tracking.rst

 Do not use issues for support queries or other questions ("How do I do X?" - although "Implement a way of doing X" or "Document how to do X" could well be valid issues).
 These should be asked on `Stack Overflow <http://stackoverflow.com/questions/tagged/wagtail>`_, or for discussions that do not fit Stack Overflow's question-and-answer format, the `Wagtail Support Google group <https://groups.google.com/forum/#!forum/wagtail>`_.

-As soon as a ticket is opened - ideally within one day - a member of the core team will give it an initial classification, by either closing it as invalid or assigning it to a milestone.
+As soon as a ticket is opened - ideally within one day - any member of the core team can give it an initial classification, by either closing it as invalid or assigning it to a milestone.
 Don't be discouraged if you feel that your ticket has been given a lower priority than it deserves - this decision isn't permanent.
 We will consider all feedback, and reassign or reopen tickets where appropriate.

 (From the other side, this means that the core team member doing the classification should feel free to make bold unilateral decisions - there's no need to seek consensus first.
 If they make the wrong judgment call, that can always be reversed later.)

 The possible milestones that it might be assigned to are as follows:

 * **invalid** (closed): this issue doesn't identify a specific action to be taken, or the action is not one that we want to take.
 For example - a bug report for something that's working as designed, or a feature request for something that's actively harmful.
 * **some-day**: the issue is accepted as valid (i.e. it's a bug report for a legitimate bug, or a useful feature request) but not deemed a priority to work on (in the opinion of the core team).
 For example - a bug that's only cosmetic, or a feature that would be kind of neat but not really essential.
-Feel free to take it on!
+There are no resources allocated to it, feel free to take it on!
 * **real-soon-now**: the issue is considered important by the core team (roughly speaking: it's a bug or missing feature that's causing headaches for people) but isn't necessarily going to be completed on any set timescale.
-Feel free to take it on!
+There are no resources allocated to it, feel free to take it on!
-* A specific version number: the issue is important enough that it needs to be fixed in this version.
+* A specific version number (eg. **1.6**): the issue is important enough that it needs to be fixed in this version.
+There are resources allocated and/or plans to work on the issue in the given version.

 On some occasions it may take longer for the core team to classify an issue into a milestone.
 For example:

 * It may require a non-trivial amount of work to confirm the presence of a bug.
 In this case, feedback and further details from other contributors, whether or not they can replicate the bug, would be particularly welcomed.
 * It may require further discussion to decide whether the proposal is a good idea or not - if so, it will be tagged "design decision needed".

 We will endeavour to make sure that issues don't remain in this state for prolonged periods.
-Issues and PRs tagged "design decision needed" will be revisited regularly and discussed with at least two core contributors - we aim to review each ticket at least once per release cycle (= 6 weeks).
+Issues and PRs tagged "design decision needed" will be revisited regularly and discussed with at least two core contributors - we aim to review each ticket at least once per release cycle (= 6 weeks) as part of core team meetings.

 Pull requests
 -------------